uav4geo/GeoDeep/README.md

 geodeep orthophoto.tif cars
 ```

-Detected cars in the orthophoto are saved as a GeoJSON file containing the bounding boxes, confidence scores and class labels.
+This will create a GeoJSON file with the bounding boxes, confidence scores and class labels of all cars detected in the orthophoto.

 #### Semantic Segmentation